 Cellist Rachel Gawell is a bold performer with a gutsy approach to her instrument.
-Trained classically alongside today's top-tier string players, she has a passion and natural instinct for challenging musical environments.
-From rock bands to chamber music ensembles to experimental noise music, Gawell's playing distinguishes itself by pairing a rigorous conservatory skillset with enthusiasm for expanding what is possibile on the cello.
+Trained classically alongside the world's top-tier string players, she has a passion and natural instinct for challenging musical environments.
+From rock bands to chamber music ensembles to experimental noise music, Rachel's playing distinguishes itself by pairing a rigorous conservatory skillset with expanding what is possibile on the cello.

-Born and raised in Maryland, Rachel began studying the violin at age 4.
-Liking the growl of the low notes best, she switched to cello at age 8.
-Five years later she was accepted into Peabody Sinfonietta, and from the first rehearsal of Beethoven's 5th Symphony and Mahler's Songs of a Wayfarer, Gawell's enthusiasm became a devotion.
-She began private study with National Symphony Orchestra principal David Hardy, continuing throughout her high school years at Baltimore School for the Arts and Bachelor of Cello Performance at Peabody Conservatory.
-She studied chamber music with Robert van Sice, Maria Lambros, Michael Kannen, and Alison Wells.
-Rachel participated in prestigious classical musical festivals including the Fontainebleau Conservatoire (France), Bowdoin International Music Festival, Encore School for Strings, and Boston University Tanglewood Institute.
-She was featured twice on NPR's From The Top, and performed Bachianas Brasilieras No. 5 alongside Yo-Yo Ma and Baltimore Symphony cellists for the gala opening of the Music Center at Strathmore.
+Born and raised in Maryland, Rachel began studying violin at age 4.
+Liking the growl of the low notes best, she switched to cello.
+As a preteen she was accepted into Peabody Preparatory, and began study with National Symphony principal David Hardy, continuing through her years at Baltimore School for the Arts and Peabody Conservatory.
+Rachel participated in prestigious music institutes including Fontainebleau, Bowdoin International Music Festival, Encore School for Strings, and Boston University Tanglewood Institute.
+She appeared on NPR's From The Top and performed with Yo-Yo Ma at the Music Center at Strathmore.